MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 * Avoid calling the R libraries that are used by SQL Server from external R tools.
 * If you need to run extensive R code on the SQL Server computer without using SQL Server, install a separate instance of R, such as Microsoft R Client, and then ensure that your R development tools point to the new library.

-For more information, see [Create a Standalone R Server](r/create-a-standalone-r-server.md).
+For more information, see [Create a standalone R Server](r/create-a-standalone-r-server.md).

 ### The R script is throttled due to resource governance default values